-12 Great Ways to Use Coaching Tools & Exercises in Your Practice - and Why!
+12 Great Ways to Use Coaching Tools & Exercises in Your Practice—and Why!

-Coaching Tools and Exercises are a wonderful tool in your toolbox to help your clients grow, build confidence, get to know themselves and take action.
+Coaching Tools and Exercises are wonderful resources in your toolbox to help your one-on-one clients grow and take action.
 But they can be used in many, many other ways!
-We love Coaching Tools and it's a question we're often asked, so we put together a list of the key ideas for you.
-Enjoy!

-Here Are 12 Great Ways to Use Coaching Tools & Exercises:
+Here Are 12 Great Ways to Use Coaching Tools & Exercises

 1. In your Welcome Pack

-Yay - you've got a new client!
 Use a coaching tool or exercise to give them something tangible and provide value right away.
-For people who haven't had a coach before, giving them something concrete specifically helps them feel more comfortable with the financial investment they've just made in themselves.
+And especially for people who haven't had a coach before, giving them something concrete helps them feel more comfortable with the financial investment they've made in coaching—and themselves.

 2. In Session with Clients

-Use coaching exercises to inspire, inform, raise awareness or help your clients solve a specific problem.
 For example, tools like The Urgent Important Matrix (help people see how not dealing with important issues in a timely fashion means they become urgent and take over) or Are You Sitting Too Comfortably (helps your client assess whether they're stuck in their comfort zone, or are constantly in discomfort and may need to do less).
+Detox Your Relationships helps people figure out who is good to spend both more and less time with.

 3. As Client Homework

-Use coaching exercises to delve deeper into a topic that came up in a coaching session, or simply work on some self-discovery eg. identifying their values.
 As well as going deeper and raising a clients self-awareness, giving coaching tools as homework also provides the valuable service of keeping clients engaged and in a coaching frame of mind between sessions.

-4. As Handouts/Worksheets in Workshops and Teleseminars
+4. As Handouts/Worksheets in Workshops and Webinars

 5. With Prospects or in Sample Sessions

-It's challenging to explain what coaching IS.
-It's better to tell stories about how you've helped people, or to give prospects a coaching experience they can remember.
 Coaching Tools and Exercises can be a great way to give people a tangible taste of coaching AND something they can keep and take home with them (again with your branding and contact details on there)!
-The Wheel of Life or 3 Month Vision Worksheet work well here.

 6. To Demonstrate Progress and the Value of Coaching

-Coaching exercises and forms that have scoring on them can be very helpful in proving value.
-For example if you ask your clients to score something ___ / 10, when you come back later and ask them to score again - they will be able to see their improvement.
-The Wheel of Life is particularly good for this.
-Interested?
-You may like this article: A Simple 3 Step Process to Measure Progress Towards ANY Coaching Goal!
+For example if you ask your clients to score something ___ / 10, when you come back later and ask them to score again—they'll be able to see their improvement.

-7. As Back Of Room Giveaways At Networking Events, Conferences And Your Own Workshops
+7. As Back Of Room Giveaways At Networking Events, Conferences and Your Own Workshops

 8. Create a Coaching Exercise Product to Sell on your Website [1]